Mike Conley NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Mike Conley Insights vs. the Nuggets

-- Conley's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Timberwolves average 104 per game, seventh-highest among NBA teams.

-- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the NBA.
+- On defense, the Nuggets have given up 112.5 points per contest, which is eighth-best in the NBA.

-- Conceding 40.8 rebounds per contest, the Nuggets are the best squad in the league.
+- Allowing 40.8 rebounds per contest, the Nuggets are the best team in the NBA.

 Mike Conley vs. the Nuggets